A special award from Emirates for “Best Travel Story”

 The best 7 beaches at Seychelles – Mahe Island

-We spent 4 days on Seychelles’ largest island, Mahe, discovering amazing beaches which look exactly like the commercials and tourist catalogs: white sand and turquoise ocean surrounded by lush tropical vegetation.
+We spent 4 days on Seychelles’ largest island, Mahe, discovering amazing beaches that look exactly like the commercials and tourist catalogs: white sand and turquoise ocean surrounded by lush tropical vegetation.
 This was the first time we traveled without our kids too, so naturally, we kept mentioning them every step of our way.

 There are two ways you can explore the island: taking the local bus for less than 1 euro or rent a car for 50 EUR per day.
 I will never forget our bus adventure of hair-raising windy roads surrounded by wild vegetation: it was a combination of Luna and Jurassic Park.
 The kids would have loved it.